CtrlK

 Trigger Term Quality

-Good coverage of natural terms: 'mTLS', 'mutual TLS', 'zero-trust', 'certificate management', 'service-to-service communication', 'internal service communication' - these are terms users would naturally use when needing this skill.
+Includes strong natural keywords users would say: 'mTLS', 'mutual TLS', 'zero-trust', 'certificate management', 'service-to-service communication', 'internal service communication'.
+These cover the main terms a user would naturally use when needing this skill.

 3 / 3